timofurrer/.vim/README.md

 ## How to use?

+First you have to install the `exuberant-ctags`.
+It's needed in some plugins which we'll install later.
-First you have to clone this repository with the following command:
+When you have done this you have to clone this repository with the following command:

-    $ git clone git://github.com/timofurrer/.vim.git ~/.vim
+    git clone git://github.com/timofurrer/.vim.git ~/.vim

-If this worked correctly you should have this repo, but `vundle` has to be initialized as a git submodule:
+If this worked correctly you should have now this repository in your home at: `~/.vim`.
+So lets change in this directory:

+    cd ~/.vim

+To install and update all the plugins you must initialize the `git submodules` to get `vundle`:

-    $ git submodule init
+    git submodule init
-    $ git submodule update
+    git submodule update

-Now you got `vundle` in `bundle/vundle`.
+Now you got `vundle` in `bundle/vundle` directory.
 When you have done the previous steps you have to link the vimrc from the cloned repository into your home directory:
+**Note:** if you have an old vimrc, delete (`rm -f ~/.vimrc`) or move (`mv ~/.vimrc ~/.vimrc.old`) it first.

-    $ ln -s ~/.vim/vimrc ~/.vimrc
+    ln -s ~/.vim/vimrc ~/.vimrc

 After this you can install the plugins which are prepared for vundle in the `vimrc`:
 Thus, open vim and run `:BundleInstall` in command mode.